smartcontractkit/ea-framework-js/docs/basics.md

 ## REST API

-The EA REST API has only one endpoint, in the root of the the used port (modified with the `EA_PORT` environment variable, `8080` by default).
+The EA REST API has only one endpoint, in the root of the used port (modified with the `EA_PORT` environment variable, `8080` by default).

 It expects to receive an HTTP POST request, the body of which should carry the following format: